Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Background

 Fixed points can either be fully attractive (attractors), fully repulsive (repellors), or combine attractive and repulsive manifolds (saddle points).
-The set of starting states for which the system converges to the fixed point $\x^*$ is called basin of attraction of $\x^*$ in $\u$ and is written as
+For a constant input $\u$, the set of starting states for which the system converges to the fixed point $\x^*$ is called basin of attraction of $\x^*$ in $\u$ and is written as

 If the limit is not defined for some point $\x$, then this point does not belong to any basin of attraction in $\u$.
-No attractor will ever be reached by starting from this point.
-Mathematically, $\x^*$ is an attractor in $\u$ if its basin of attraction in $\u$, $\mathcal{B}^\u_{\x^*}$, is not a singleton.
+Mathematically, $\x^*$ is an attractor in $\u$ if its basin of attraction in $\u$, $\mathcal{B}^\u_{\x^*}$, has a positive measure.